 Toronto's landmark tower offers panoramic views of Lake Ontario and its islands.

-Opened to the public in 1976 and formerly owned by the Canadian National Railway (CN), the CN Tower was originally intended as an antenna for radio and television (it was the tallest in the world until 2011 when the Tokyo Skytree was inaugurated).
-Built between 1973 and 1976 by the Australian architect John Andrews, it is associated with Brutalism, a type of architecture that emerged from modernism and brings together all the hard and imposing concrete constructions, usually institutional, educational, commercial and residential buildings.
+Opened to the public in 1976 and formerly owned by Canadian National Railway (CN), the CN Tower was originally intended as a radio and TV antenna (it was the world's tallest of its kind until 2011, when the Tokyo Skytree was inaugurated).
+Built between 1973 and 1976 by Australian architect John Andrews, it is associated with Brutalism, a type of architecture that emerged from Modernism and brings together all the hard, imposing concrete constructions, generally institutional, educational, commercial and residential buildings.

-The CN Tower offers a vast panorama of Toronto, Lake Ontario and its islands, and walking on a glass floor at an altitude of nearly 350 meters is a striking experience.
-Many attractions complement the observation galleries, and can be bundled into a package or purchased a la carte:
+The CN Tower offers a vast panorama of Toronto, Lake Ontario and its islands, and walking on a glass floor at an altitude of almost 350 metres is a striking experience.
+Numerous attractions complement the observation galleries, and can be grouped together in a package or purchased à la carte:

-Belvedere : from a height of 346 meters, accessible by glass-walled elevator in just 58 seconds.
-Completely renovated with floor-to-ceiling windows, it also houses the VUE Bistros (meals on the go) and, upstairs, the 360 Restaurant (gourmet Canadian cuisine, a great wine list and a breathtaking view).
+Belvedere : 346 meters high, accessible by glass-walled elevator in just 58 seconds.
+Completely renovated with floor-to-ceiling windows, it also houses the Bistros VUE (meals on the go) and, upstairs, the 360 restaurant (gourmet Canadian cuisine, a fine wine list and breathtaking views).
+Note that if you book the restaurant, you won't have to pay for the CN Tower ticket as well.

 Glass floor: just below the belvedere, with an outdoor observation gallery to feel the effects of the wind.
 Not recommended in winter!

-Nacelle : at 447 meters, accessible by a separate elevator.
+Nacelle: at 447 metres, accessible via a separate elevator.
 Visibility extends to 160 km in good weather.

-The Upper Sky (from early April to early January).
-This is the highest hands-free walkway in the world on a 1.50 meter wide ledge that goes around the Tower's observatory.
-Visitors walk in small groups, held to an overhead safety rail by a system that includes a cart and harness.
-The experience lasts 90 minutes, with 30 minutes outside.
-Tickets start at $195 CAD and include a souvenir video, photos and a certificate of completion.
-Participants will also receive a ticket for the Experience Tour, which includes access to all other attractions.
-Absolutely not recommended for those with a fear of heights!
+Haut-Da Cieux (early April to early January).
+This is the world's highest hands-free walkway on a 1.50-metre-wide ledge running around the Tower's observatory.
+Visitors walk in small groups, held to an overhead safety rail by a system comprising a cart and harness.
+The experience lasts 90 minutes, including 30 minutes outdoors.
+Tickets start at CAN$195 and include a souvenir video, photos and a certificate of achievement.
+Participants will also receive a ticket for the Experience Tour, giving access to all other attractions.

 Did you know?
 This review was written by our professional authors.